 The Mangala, Bhagyam and Aishwariya (MBA) are the three largest finds in Rajasthan.
-The oil and gas fields in the Rajasthan Block constitutes Cairn India's key assets in Rajasthan.
-The Mangala field- considered to be the largest onshore hydrocarbon find in India in the last two decades - was discovered in January 2004.
+The oil and gas fields in the block constitute Cairn's key assets in Rajasthan.
+The Mangala field, considered to be the largest onshore hydrocarbon find in India in last two decades, was discovered in January 2004.
 This was followed by the discovery of Aishwariya and Bhagyam fields.
-To date, 37 discoveries have been made in the Rajasthan block.
+Till date, 38 discoveries have been made in this block.
 The Production Sharing Contract (PSC) for the project was signed on 15 May, 1995.
 In 1997, Cairn acquired an interest in the block.
-In 2002, Cairn acquired 100% of the exploration interest and assumed the role of operator.
+In 2002, Cairn acquired 100% of the exploration interest and assumed the role of an operator.

 Rajasthan Block Basic Facts

 The Rajasthan block, RJ-ON-90/1, is spread over 3,111 km2 in the Barmer district.

 - Cairn, Oil & Gas Vertical of Vedanta Limited is the operator with 70% participating interest.
 Its joint venture (JV) partner, ONGC, has the remaining 30% participating interest.

 - The block consists of three contiguous development areas:

 - Development Area (DA) 1, which comprises the Mangala, Aishwariya, Raageshwari and Saraswati (MARS) fields;